-As many of you know, Emily and I spent a few days at The Cove (near Asheville) this past month.
+Several years ago, my wife, Emily, and I spent a few days at The Cove (near Asheville, NC).
 The Cove is a beautiful place where time seems to slow down.
 We stayed in a suite with no TV.
 With no schedule other than mealtimes, we moved at our own leisure.
 Without responsibilities, we “wasted time” by exploring hiking trails, visiting the chapel, and perusing the bookstore.
 We met other Christians during mealtimes and engaged in slow and meaningful conversation.
 And we also took time to ponder God and his leading in our lives.
 The time was refreshing to say the least.

 Throughout our stay, we were often confronted with the words of Psalm 46:10, “Be still, and know that I am God,” which were displayed in various places.
 I don’t know about your experience, but my own points to the difficulty of being still.
 Sometimes it seems that life is driving me rather than the other way around.
 There is always something else to be done, always something that needs attention.
 And when things do let up, I just want to veg for a while in front of the TV and be entertained.
 Life can get put on auto-pilot, and I end up wondering where all of the time has gone.
 Or I set aside time to “be still” and find that circumstances won’t allow it.
 Children wake up early or something pressing demands my attention.
 Being still is not easy, nor is it natural in an age of constant motion.
 Yet it is the call of the disciple who would know and please God.